tkn132/UKBB-non-migraine-dataset/README.md

 | 3469	| 3469 Migraine, unspecified |
 | 7840	| 7840 Headache

-Similarly, the data-fields using the ICD9 are:
+Similarly, the UK Biobank data-fields using the ICD9 are:

 | Data-Field | Description |
 | ---------- | ----------- |